edushifts/book-voyage/README.md

 This sparked us to test the theory of *six degrees of separation* that would exist between any two people.
 Instead of simply sharing ideas through a passive book, we wished to create a network of people; a movement united by having shared the ideas in our book.

 **This concept is a pilot that we would love to involve you in.
 If proven succesful, let's make sure many more book voyages will happen across the globe!**

-## What do we need?

-**You!** In specific, we are looking for (Angular 2+) front-end developers who are looking for a Javascript challenge in map APIs, as well as Django/Python developers to contribute to our back-end implementation.

-We are very open to suggestions to extend the platform in interesting directions, so please leave a message if you have a great new feature in mind.

 ## How to run it?

 The application has two components: a front-end based on Angular and a back-end based on Django.
 Interaction happens through an API.
 Users only use the front-end; administration is performed through Django.

-### For Users

-You will only need to run the Django server with a compiled website in it.
-This production version is currently not on GitHub yet.
-If you require it, please leave us a message in the issues.

 ### For Developers